blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Create Undead Vermin Swarm (3rd level)
 Casting Time: 10 minutes
 Range: 60 feet
-Components: V, S, M(A piece of moldy cheese)
 Duration:
 You draw a rune on the ground in an area where rodents, cats, possums, raccoons, and other similar creatures have died.
 Once activated, the rune glow bright green and a green mist is emitted.
 They rise and gather to form a horde, a large swarm of tiny creatures.